andreasvc/disco-dop/README.rst

 :``fragments``: Finds recurring or common fragments in one or more treebanks.
     It can be used with discontinuous as well as Penn-style bracketed treebanks.
+:``eval``: Discontinuous evaluation.
+Reports F-scores and other metrics.
+    Accepts ``EVALB`` parameter files::

+    ``discodop eval sample/gold.export sample/dop.export proper.prm``
 :``treetransforms``: A command line interface to perform transformations on
      treebanks such as binarization.
 :``grammar``: A command line interface to read off grammars from (binarized)
       treebanks.
+:``treedraw``: Visualize (discontinuous) trees.
 :``parser``: A basic command line interface to the parser comparable to bitpar.
     Reads grammars from text files.
-:``eval``: Discontinuous evaluation.
-Reports F-scores and other metrics.
-    Accepts ``EVALB`` parameter files::

-    ``discodop eval sample/gold.export sample/dop.export proper.prm``
 :``demos``: Contains examples of various formalisms encoded in LCFRS grammars.
 :``gen``: An experiment in generation with LCFRS.